-My name is Stefania and I am Professor of Critical Data Studies at the University of Amsterdam’s Department of Media Studies, and a Faculty Associate at the Berkman Klein Center for Internet & Society, Harvard University, and Research Associate, Chair “Artificial Intelligence & Democracy” at the School of Transnational Governance, European University Institute.
+My name is Stefania and I am Professor of Critical Data Studies at the University of Amsterdam’s Department of Media Studies.
+I am also Faculty Associate at the Berkman Klein Center for Internet & Society, Harvard University, and Research Associate, Chair “Artificial Intelligence & Democracy” at the School of Transnational Governance, European University Institute.
 I am curious about the interplay between technology and society.
 I am interested in the possibilities of self organization, emancipation, and autonomy that digital infrastructure opens up.
 A social scientist by formation, I value interdisciplinary research, and feel myself at home at the intersection of a variety of fields, including critical data studies, political sociology, and science and technology studies.
 My CV, including a list of publications, hides here.

 what keeps me busy

 I am Project Leader of Citizenship and Standard-Setting in Digital Networks, also known as IN-SIGHT (NWO Grant No MVt.19.032), and Co-Principal Investigator of the e-LADDA project (Marie Sklodowska-Curie Actions Grant No 857897).
 I co-lead the Digital Europe Hub of the Amsterdam Center for European Studies (2021-2023).
 I am also the principal of the DATACTIVE Ideas Lab, a consultancy agency (KvK-nummer 69570132).

 One of my main lines of work concerns grassroots engagement with data and data infrastructure (‘data activism’).
 In the recent past, I have written about, e.g., the contentious politics of data, alternative data epistemologies of data activism, data activism as the new frontier of media activism, the consequences of playing with data, and the emergence of counter-imaginaries able to reconfigure dominant algorithmic narratives.